mason-chan/little-lemon/README.md

-# Meta Front-end Developer Capstone Project - Little Lemon Website
+# Meta Front-End Developer Capstone Project - Little Lemon Website

 ## Purpose

-The following project was completed as part of the Meta Front-end Developer Course on Coursera as the final capstone project.
+The following project was completed as part of the Meta Front-End Developer Course on Coursera as the final capstone project.
 The goal of the project was to build a React-based web application for a fictional client, the Little Lemon restaurant.
 By applying the knowledge and skills gained throughout the course, I was able to build a front-end website that solved the problem the client was facing while following the proper lifecycle of designing and developing a website.

 ## Details